 There is part of me that envies Danie for her freedom in her nomad life.
 She has more friends than anyone I know.
 In a world where people seem to have fewer and fewer connections to others she has more.
 The other thing I envy is her authenticity in her writing.
 Danie bravely writes about her experience of the moment with complete candour.

 Her raw, frank honesty is sometimes replete with swear words (which I imagine puts a few readers off), but that is her voice.
 Also, she writes about her experiences battling mental illness with complete honesty.
 There is so much stigma surrounding these things and I admire her for being able to say who she is without any feeling of shame or concern for potential repercussions.

-I think Danie’s writing and her nomad life are amazing.
+I think Danie’s writing and her life are amazing.
 I think Danie is amazing.
-And, then again, often, I really wish she would just stay put, get a “real job,” etc. However, there are no guarantees in life, and many people who follow all the “rules” of society end up with problems while just because someone chooses to follow her own path, that does not mean she will have difficulties.
+And, then again, often, I really wish she would just stay put, get a “real job,” etc. But what’s a nomad to do?
+It just isn’t her way.
+Anyways, there are no guarantees in life, and many people who follow all the “rules” of society end up with problems while just because someone chooses to follow her own path, that does not mean she will have difficulties.
 As you can probably tell, I am in two minds about this.

 One of my favorite quotes is by Henry David Thoreau (did I inadvertently infect Danie with this idea?): “Go confidently in the direction of your dreams!
 Live the life you’ve imagined.
 As you simplify your life, the laws of the universe will be simpler.”
 Regardless, it is something I believe deeply.

 And, despite being in two minds, I am very proud of Danie and her nomad life.
 What’s a nomad?
 My very odd but lovable daughter.